canarytrace/documentation/docs/guides/wdio.md

 You can monitor and measure any web application via Webdriver.io.

-### Editions
+### Modes
 ---

+**Canarytrace in a smoke mode** is a Plug’n'Play and maintenance free stack for testing, measuring and monitoring of web applications and just enter only a collection of landing pages.

-**Canarytrace** is a Plug’n'Play stack for testing and monitoring your web application from user perspective.
+**Canarytrace in a user-journey mode** is a Plug’n'Play stack for testing and monitoring your web application from user perspective.
 Is useful for testing and  monitoring of user journeys.
-E.g. open homepage -> search product -> add product to basket -> buy
+E.g. open homepage -> search product -> add product to basket -> buy, and in this moment we need Webdriver.IO.

-**Canarytrace Smoke** is a Plug’n'Play and maintenance free stack for testing, measuring and monitoring of web applications.
-Is useful for testing and monitoring collection of landing pages.

 ### Write your first monitor script

 If you want monitoring user journey, you must prepare test case / monitoring script in Webdriver.IO.

-Webdriver.IO is a testing framework written in javascript and its installation is very simple.
+Webdriver.IO is a testing framework written in javascript and it's installation is very simple.

 #### Install and prepare Webdriver.IO